dwaynehogan/Internal-Links-Opportunity-Finder/README.md

    api_key = '{your Jini.ai API key here}'
    ```

+Be sure to remove the brackets {} when entering your api key.

 ### Running the Script

 Ensure that the input files (`site_urls.csv` and `target_keywords.csv`) are in the same directory as the script.